Skip to main content

 • encoding: protobuf

-• data: A binary FileDescriptorSet as produced by protoc --descriptor_set_out.
+• data: A binary FileDescriptorSet as produced by protoc --include_imports --descriptor_set_out.

 flatbuffer